translation/rails/README.md

 If you want to add a new language with existing translations (ex. if you already have a translated YAML file in your project), you will need to create a new project on Translation.io and run `rake translation:init` for them to appear.

+### Edit Language

+To edit existing languages while keeping their translations (e.g. changing from `en` to `en-US`).

+ 1. Create a new project on Translation.io with the correct languages.
+ 2. Adapt the `config/initializers/translation.rb` file (new api_key and languages)
+ 3. Adapt the language names and root keys of the YAML files in your project (optional: adapt gettext directories and `.po` headers)
+ 4. Execute "rake translation:init" and check that everything went fine.
+ 5. Invite your collaborators in the new project.
+ 6. Remove the old project.

+Since you created a new project, the translation history and tags will unfortunately be lost.

 ### Custom Languages